vibelife/pgqueue/README.md

 // connection strings can be a Unix Domain Socket for a performance boost PGQueryProcessor *p = PGQueryProcessor::createInstance("host=/var/run/postgresql dbname=foo user=bar password=foobar");

-// this is the callback after each query is executed - also used for timing const auto callback = [&t, &count](PGResultSet&& resultSet) {
+// this is the callback after each query is executed const auto callback = [&t, &count](PGResultSet&& resultSet) {
     for (PGRow& row : resultSet.rows) {
         std::cout << row.get("car") << std::endl;